Marc Gordon: Biography

 In 1969, Gordon married Florence LaRue, lead singer with The 5th Dimension, in a hot air balloon above the Century Plaza Hotel; they later divorced.
 In 1970, he formed Carousel Records, with Al Wilson, Sonny Geraci's band The Outsiders, producer Leon Ware and others.
 The label was renamed Rocky Road, and had a #3 US pop hit in 1972 with "Precious and Few" by Climax.
 In 1973, Al Wilson had the label's biggest hit with the million-seller, "Show and Tell", a US pop #1 (#10 R&B).
 After Rocky Road was taken over by Bell Records in 1974, Gordon continued to manage acts including The 5th Dimension, Thelma Houston, Al Wilson, the Staple Singers, Tony Orlando and Dawn, and Willie Hutch.
 He left the music business in 1979 and became involved in merchandising for the 1984 Summer Olympics, but returned to management in the 1990s.

 He died in 2010, aged 75, after several years of ill health.

-He is no relation to Marc Gordon of the group LeVert.